RAbeyrathna/T2A2-Game-Library-API/README.md

 **Response**:

-Returns the user account with the updated fields.
+- Returns the user account with the updated fields

 Example response: